StatStud/book-club/content/posts/power-versus-force.md

 It's no coincidence, then, that this grouping of people is the basis for a lot of self-help groups; it's reflected in the saying, "just bring the body to the meeting".
 Think osmosis.

+Traditional medicines generally hold that stress is the cause of many human disorders and illnesses.
+Indeed, this is a mention in several books.
+In Rollo May's "Man's search for himself", May writes, "Most patients in hospitals suffer as a result of anxious tendencies–this is nature’s way of saying we’re not living towards our unique potentialities.".
+Moreover, in the book, "The Magic of Thinking Big", David J. Schwartz mentions the book "How To Live 365 Days A Year" by John A. Schindler MD, in which Schindler also notes that many patients in hospital beds are there simply due to unnecessary mental worry, anxiety, and stress.

 ## Chapter 18: Wellness and the Disease Process